mvcisback/SSLVC/report/report.md

 This calibration procedure is repeated until another clap sound is detected, which means there is another user whose database needs to be collected as well.
-This calibration procedure helps us particularly in labeling the training database.
+The calibration procedure then allows the labeling of data in the training database.
 This is summarized in figure 3.

 \begin{figure}[htb]
 \center{\includegraphics[width=4.0cm]{calibration.jpg}}